 Meanwhile, the wardrobe department had their hands full fitting and dressing the cast in regal attire.

 Between rehearsals, the Wee Folk Players took a well deserved break backstage.

 What royal table is complete without a bowl of grapes?
 Cast members kept trying to nibble a few, only to find out they were as hard as glass!
 It can be a challenge to figure out what is real and what is fake around here!

 The Wee Folk Players (They’re a Stitch) formed after the 2016 election and have produced a string of episodes in the American Drama Series.
 To keep up with new posts, subscribe to this blog (top right column on the home page).
-And to find out about Salley Mavor’s post-election satire, please read her message to my followers.
+For a wide ranging look at new and old material from my studio, please follow along on Instagram and Facebook.
+And to find out about Salley Mavor’s post-election satire, please read this interview.